 Native plants are those which have existed in an area since before the appearance of Europeans.
 These plants have co-existed with bacteria, fungi, plant viruses, insects, wildlife, and other native plants for thousands of years.
 Native plants generally require minimum maintenance once established when they are planted in the right conditions.
 They also provide a variety of colors, forms, and textures which blend in with the look of the region.
 There are a few exceptions.
 Oregon ash trees are much more disease prone than other ash trees, and native kinnikinnick is more disease prone than Massachusetts kinnikinnick.

 Area 1 is the area nearest the house, usually within thirty feet.
 Many newer houses will be mostly Area 1.
-High maintenance plants and lawns which require more human intervention should be placed here.
+Annual flower beds and lawns which require more human intervention should be placed here.
 This is a good place for flower beds, shrubs and small trees which provide food and shelter to attract wildlife within viewing distance.
 Other features for Area 1 include specialty gardens for hummingbirds and butterflies, herb or vegetable gardens which include sunflowers and other food plants for birds and beneficial insects, nest boxes for mason bees and songbirds, bird feeders, birdbath or garden pond, small brush shelter for songbirds, rock wall to provide shelter for reptiles and amphibians.
 For more information about designing Area 1, see the article on Landscape Design.

 Area 2 has less human activity.
 Part or all of it may be a naturalistic landscape.
 It may include a layered landscape of trees, shrubs and groundcovers which attract wildlife, a hedgerow of small trees and shrubs which provide flowers and fruit at different times throughout the year, a snag or brush shelter to provide perches for songbirds or predator birds, nest boxes for bats and tree squirrels, a wild patch of grassland or ground cover, and a wildlife friendly ditch or pond.

 Area 3 has the least amount of human activity and should include landscape features that need little maintenance.
 It should be planted with native plants that have historically been present in that local area.
-It may include undisturbed wild areas, a group of trees to insure future privacy, snags and rock shelters or brush shelters, a corridor of vegetation that links to a wild area on neighboring property, a foot path or blind to limit human access to sensitive wildlife areas, nest boxes for flying squirrels and for birds, such as woodpeckers and wood ducks that need more secluded nest sites.
+It may include undisturbed wild areas, a group of trees to insure future privacy, snags and rock shelters or brush shelters, a corridor of vegetation that links to a wild area on neighboring property, a foot path or blind to limit human access to sensitive wildlife areas, nest boxes for flying squirrels and for birds, such as woodpeckers and wood ducks, that need more secluded nest sites.

 Weeding can be limited to aggressive plants which crowd out desirable plants, or plants which are of no value to wildlife.
 Many plants which are considered weeds in manicured landscapes actually produce seeds which are eaten by wildlife, such as lamb's quarters, chickweed, goldenrod and dandelion.
 Some plants provide nesting materials, such as dandelions and mullein.
 Other so-called weeds are able to grow in bare ground and compacted soil where garden plants will not grow.
 For long term weed control, plant desirable plants that will form a living mulch to cover bare ground completely.
-Until the plants have filled in, weeds can be controlled by mulch, hand weeding or mowing before problem plants produce seed.
+Until the plants have filled in, weeds can be controlled by mulch, hand weeding or cutting off flower stalks before problem plants produce seed.

 Watering new plants is important for their survival until they are established.
-Regular watering may only be needed in Area 1, especially in flower beds.
+Regular watering might only be needed in Area 1, especially in flower beds.
 See the plant list in Oregon Wildlife Landscape Plants for water needs for each plant.
 Drip irrigation is the most efficient and versatile system.
 It is also the easiest to design and install.

-Fertilizing may not be needed when appropriate plants are selected and mulched to provide nutrients.
+Fertilizing might not be needed when appropriate plants are selected and mulched to provide nutrients.
 When leaves are off-color or small, a liquid organic fertilizer is best.
 Granular fertilizers broadcast on top of the soil are often mistaken for food by ground feeding birds.

 Since most pesticides also affect predators and beneficial insects, use them as sparingly as possible.
 Never apply weed and feed products, which require spreading pesticides over large areas.
 Spot spray only where pests are causing damage.
 A product containing spinosad, such as Captain Jack's Dead Bug Brew, is the least harmful to beneficial insects although it is effective on a limited number of harmful insects.
 Be sure to identify the harmful insects which are causing damage and read the label to see if spinosad is effective.